daviddias99/computer-graphics-feup-laig/README.md

 ---
 **Project 3**

 **Description:** For the last project we had the task of using the developped primitives and classes to create a 3D graphical interface for a board game developed in the PLOG course.
 We then built an interface for the game Squex.
 We had a scoreboard aswell as a timer, we also included a undo feature, and a game-movie feature which allowed the user to see all the plays done until that point.
 It was possible to play PvP or Player v Computer, with different levels of difficulty.
 We had to build the board and pieces of the game as well as animate the camera do follow the right players perspective (in case of PvP).
+More info on the assignment `3rd_Project/docs/proj3_specification.pdf`.

 **Technologies:** WebGL, Javascript, GLSL Shaders, PROLOG